alamo-classes/2021FALL-GAME2338-TEAM-C/Test_Cases.md

 ## Overall Test Status:
-The player's mechanics interacting with the world ran smoothly making it easy for players as well as fun to use the environment around them to gain advantage on other players or strategize.
+All mechanics that put the player to interact with the stage's scenery run smoothly with no bugs or glitches to report that may effect the player's gameplay.
+The game provides an entertaining enviroment for many players to have fun in as they explore around them, and apply stratagies as well as gain the advantage against other players in online matches.
 This test showed that interacting with loot, doors, supply bins, etc, all successfully provided the inteded result with ease.

 ## Run History: